Bundling Home and Auto Insurance: Average Savings & Best Companies

 What happens if I need to file claims on both my home and auto at the same time?

-With a bundled policy, you typically work with one claims team and often a single adjuster who manages both claims simultaneously — speeding up resolution and reducing coordination stress.
-Some carriers also offer a combined deductible feature, meaning you only pay one deductible (usually the higher of the two) when a single event — like a hailstorm — damages both your home and vehicle.
+With a bundled policy, you typically work with one claims team and often a single adjuster who manages both claims simultaneously, which speeds up resolution and reduces stress.
+Some carriers also offer a single or common loss deductible feature, meaning you only pay one deductible (or get a credit on the second) when a single event damages both your home and vehicle.
 Without bundling, you'd file two separate claims with two companies, manage two adjusters, and potentially pay two full deductibles.

 Can I bundle if I have a high-risk driver or a home in a disaster-prone area?